thanksduck/Python22/README.md

 ### Features

 - Easy to use
+- Can Rotate image
+- Can add border in the image
 - Can change image brightness
 - Can change image contract
 - Can Flip image